-Learn how to produce and write the songs you hear in the charts every day in classes of no more than seven people on our Songwriting & Music Production Comprehensive Academy Program.
-Styles covered are Commercial Dance, Rock, Singer/Songwriter, Urban, and out & out Pop!
+Learn how to produce and write the songs you hear in the charts every day in classes of no more than eight people on our Songwriting & Music Production Industry Diploma.
+Styles covered are Commercial Dance, Rock, Singer/Songwriter, Urban, and out-and-out Pop!
 Have the knowledge and skills from many styles of music in your locker to stand out from the crowd in your genre.
 You will benefit by learning professional techniques from experienced songwriters, producers, and engineers including Grammy-winners.
 We are proud to list all of them, from all of our programs on our Instructors page.
 Be motivated and inspired by your instructors, classmates at the world’s boutique music production school in the creative hub that is London Fields, Hackney.

 Full of contemporary record production tips and techniques and knowledge you need to put together your own commercial (pop, rock, urban, singer/songwriter and commercial dance) backing track fit for A&R meetings and production music houses.
 From programming bass-lines, strings, basic synthesis, sculpting organic sounds, vocal & song arranging, getting the right sounds, and putting it all together to make your track sound as one and ready for a master mix.